 This month’s book of the month is The Barber of Natchez, written by Edwin Adams Davis and William Ransom Hogan, comprised of the notes and journaling of a one, ex-slave, William Johnson of Natchez, Mississippi.
 It is described as an absorbing account of the rise of Mr. Johnson from the depths of slavery to freedom, business, and success – as well as high community standing all before 1850, an amazing feat considering all slaves still weren’t free until 1865.

-I’m actually from this city and once I went off to college I became enamored with all the history it had holed up and hidden amidst the confederate aristocracy it so proudly boasted.
-I knew a bit of the Natchez Indians Native Americans, but the stories of the many descendants of the African Diaspora seem to be enveloped within that history the city boasts.
+I’m actually from this city and once I went off to college I became enamored with all the history it had holed up and hidden amidst the Indians Native Americans, but the stories of the many descendants of the African Diaspora seem to be enveloped within that history the city boasts.

 Being guided to this book mysteriously during Hattiesburg’s hubfest seemed to me an opportunity to reveal some history I’m sure many people were unaware of and it also inspired me to get into creating short documentaries about other things throughout the city.